yannh/homepage/content/posts/cache-hiss.md

  * The first request returned content served by the origin, it was a cache MISS.
  * The other 99 requests were not sent to the origin, served data from the CDN cache, populated by the first requests.
 They are, technically, cache HITs.

-Unintuitively enough - while the requests that returned cache HITs did not go to the origin, they were waiting, some for up to 10second, for the first request to complete.
+Unintuitively enough - while the requests that returned cache HITs did not go to the origin, they were waiting, some for up to 10 seconds, for the first request to complete.
 According to the RFC 9211, those are even cache MISSes...

 Cache HISS?